 Counselling can be a rewarding and enriching experience that can enhance self-knowledge, mood and coping skills, and improve overall well-being.
 Coming to counselling, especially for the first time, can sometimes cause feelings of nervousness.
 My office is a comfortable place where people can explore their problems, and work toward solutions in a non-judgemental atmosphere.
-I provide individual counselling for people of all ages, including children, for a variety of issues and mental health concerns such as: anxiety, depression, stress, grief, burn-out, low self-worth, relationship issues (couple’s counselling, break-ups and divorce), crisis and trauma, addictions, disordered eating, ADHD, career issues and work stress, as well as coping with various life transitions.
+I provide individual counselling for people of all ages, including children, for a variety of issues and mental health concerns such as: anxiety, depression, stress, grief, burn-out, low self-worth, relationship issues, crisis and trauma, addictions, disordered eating, ADHD, career issues and work stress, as well as coping with various life transitions.
 How the counselling proceeds depends on the issue, your goals and needs.
 The approach I take is a general talk-therapy approach within a holistic health and wellness framework.
 I will ask about your reasons for coming to counselling, and collect some pertinent background and health information as part of the process, usually in the first session.
 My office hours are flexible, and include evening appointments; occasional weekend appointments are also available.
 Further details about my approach and what to expect from my counselling services are listed in the FAQs below.

 If you are feeling stuck or unfulfilled in your current job or career, need a change, or are thinking about returning to school, career counselling might be just what you need.
 I use various exercises, activities, assessments and tools to help people with career decision-making.
 Some assessments I use include the Myers-Briggs Type Indicator®(MBTI®), SkillScan®, and the Self-Directed Search®.
 There are several options for career counselling, depending on how many sessions you need, and on what assessments you choose.
 Package rates are applied to the various combinations of sessions and assessments.
 Career counselling can be an enlightening and exciting experience that can open the door to many possibilities, and potential opportunities.
 Please call me at 902-394-5826, or click here to email me about career counselling.